rojo-rbx/rbx-dom/docs/binary.md

 └── 4
     └── 7
 ```
-Roblox Studio has been observed to write the child side of the PRNT links in
+Roblox Studio has been observed to write the child referents in this order:
-this order:
 ```text
 2, 5, 6, 3, 7, 4, 1
 ```
-With corresponding parents:
+And write the parent referents in this order:
 ```text
 1, 3, 3, 1, 4, 1, -1
 ```